-Finally, Cyprus, as an EU member state, will be transposing the EU Directive on global minimum tax for multinational enterprise groups and large-scale domestic groups into its national law, with effect as from 1 January 2024.
+Finally, Cyprus, as an EU member state, has transposed the EU Directive on global minimum tax for multinational enterprise groups and large-scale domestic groups into its national law, with effect as from 1 January 2024.

-Corp oorate tax rate Tax rate % The o corporation tax rate for all companies is 12,5 Exe mptions The following are exempt from corporate tax: Ту pe of income Exemption limit • Profit from the sale of securities (1) The whole amount • Dividends (excluding, as from 1 January 2016, dividends which are tax deductible for the paying company) The whole amount (2) • Interest not arising from the ordinary activities or closely related to the ordinary activities of the company (3) The whole amount (4) • Profits of a foreign permanent establishment, under certain conditions (5) The whole amount • Gains relating to foreign exchange differences (forex) with the exception of forex arising from trading in foreign currencies and related derivatives.
-The whole amount • Profits from the production of films, series and other related audiovisual programs The lower of 35% of the eligible expenditure and 50% of the taxable income.
-Any restriction may be carried forward 5 years.
+Tax rate % The corporation tax rate for all companies is 12,5

+The following are exempt from corporate tax:

+Type of income Exemption limit Profit from the sale of securities (1) The whole amount Dividends (excluding, as from 1 January 2016, dividends which are tax deductible for the paying company) The whole amount (2) Interest not arising from the ordinary activities or closely related to the ordinary activities of the company (3) The whole amount (4) Profits of a foreign permanent establishment, under certain conditions (5) The whole amount Gains relating to foreign exchange differences (forex) with the exception of forex arising from trading in foreign currencies and related derivatives.
+The whole amount Profits from the production of films, series and other related audiovisual programs The lower of 35% of the eligible expenditure and 50% of the taxable income.
+Any restriction may be carried forward for 5 years.

-- 1. For a definition of securities see (page 7). - Such dividend income may be subject to Special Contribution for Defence (page 32).
+- 1. For a definition of securities see (page 7). - 2.
+Such dividend income may be subject to Special Contribution for Defence (page 32). - 3.
+All the interest income of Collective Investment Schemes is considered to be arising from the ordinary activities or closely related to the ordinary activities of the Scheme.